 \subsection{Universal Defense on Graphs}

-We briefly outline necessary definitions of universal defense, a newly studied defense strategy.
-In this work, the term \emph{universal} means applicable to any \emph{node}~\cite{gua}, differs from that applicable to any \emph{image} in vision research~\cite{Moosavi-Dezfooli17}.
+We briefly outline necessary definitions of universal defense, a newly studied defense strategy on graphs.
+In this work, the term \textit{universal} means applicable to any \textit{node}~\cite{gua}, differs from that applicable to any \textit{image} in vision research~\cite{Moosavi-Dezfooli17}.

-A universal defense mainly focuses on edge-injection attacks since (1) attackers tend to add edges between dissimilar nodes and (2) injection is an operation with stronger attack power compared with deletion, the conclusions reached in prior studies~\cite{Wu0TDLZ19,chen2021understanding}.
-The core idea of a universal defense is to generate a unique patch $p$, a length-$N$ binary vector $p$, where \texttt{1} indicates an attacker node\footnote{An attacker node is a maliciously added neighbor for a target node to achieve the adversarial goal~\cite{li2021adversarial}} and \texttt{0} otherwise.
-Without loss of generality, we denote these attacker nodes as $\mathcal{A}$ and term them as \emph{anchor nodes}, a set of important nodes that may be potentially used for attack.
+A universal defense mainly focuses on edge-injection attacks since (i) attackers tend to add edges between dissimilar nodes and (ii) injection is an operation with stronger attack power compared with deletion, the conclusions reached in prior studies~\cite{Wu0TDLZ19,chen2021understanding}.
+We provide further discussion in Section~\ref{sec:discuss}.
+The core idea of universal defense is to generate a unique patch $p$ --- a length-$N$ binary vector $p$, where \texttt{1} indicates an attacker node\footnote{An attacker node is a maliciously added neighbor for a target node to achieve the adversarial goal~\cite{li2021adversarial}} and \texttt{0} otherwise.
+Without loss of generality, we denote these attacker nodes as $\mathcal{A}$ and term them as \textit{anchor nodes}, a set of important nodes that may be potentially used for attack.
 The universal patch $p$ is only computed once and can be applied to any node.
 When applied to a node $u$, the universal patch removes all potential adversarial edges (if exist) that are connected to the anchor nodes:

 where $\circ$ is the element-wise product, $P \in \{0,1\}^{N \times N}$ is a derived matrix with the $u$-th row and $u$-th column replaced by the patch vector $p$.
-The element $(i,j)$ in $P$ equals \texttt{1} indicates the corresponding edge $(i,j) \in \mathcal{E}$ is to be removed (if exist).
-Let $\mathcal{G}_{(u)}=(\mathcal{V}, \mathcal{E}^\prime)$ denote the purified graph and $A^\prime$ the corresponding adjacency matrix \emph{w.r.t.} target node $u$, an effective defense should directly prune all of the malicious edges and make the attack ineffective, while ensuring that the benign edges and downstream performance are not compromised.
+The element $(i,j)$ in $P$ equals \texttt{1} indicates the corresponding edge $(i,j) \in \mathcal{E}$ is to be removed (if exists).
+Let $\mathcal{G}_{(u)}=(\mathcal{V}, \mathcal{E}^\prime)$ denote the modified graph and $A^\prime$ the corresponding adjacency matrix \textit{w.r.t.} target node $u$, an effective defense should directly prune all of the malicious edges and mitigate the adversarial effects, while ensuring that the benign edges and downstream performance are not compromised.